 - Read the labels of packaged food items.
 Choose those who have comparatively less sodium content.

 - Break the habit of adding salt to your food without tasting it.
 This unconscious habit harms us more than we realize.

 - Add other spices to food.
-Good choices are paprika, pepper, chives or oregano.
-These add the flavor without harming the health.
+Good choices are paprika, pepper, chives, or oregano.
+These add the flavour without harming the health.

-- Lemon juice is another option to add flavor to food.
+- Lemon juice is another option to add flavour to food.

-- Ginger, garlic, coriander, basil, and mint are other herbs that add a punch of flavor to any curry or sauce.
-Vinegar too helps to enhance the taste.
+- Ginger, garlic, coriander, basil, and mint are other herbs that add a punch of flavour to any curry or sauce.
+Vinegar, too, helps to enhance the taste.